fiasco/bittrex-terminal/README.md

   -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

   Available commands:
+    buy              Place a buy order on a market cancel           Cancel an order
+    coin.analyse     Shows a view of the market based on the given coin deposit.history  Shows deposit history
+    help             Displays help for a command
+    history          List your historic orders
+    list             Lists commands
+    loop             Looks for amplifing loops in the trading market market.show      Shows the state of a given market order            Show an order
+    orders           List your current orders
+    position         Order states
-  buy            Place a buy order on a market coin.analyse   Shows a view of the market based on the given coin help           Displays help for a command list           Lists commands market.show    Shows the state of a given market order.cancel   Cancel an order order.history  List your historic orders order.list     List your current orders order.show     Show an order order.states   Order states sell           Place a sell order on a market wallet.show    Shows the balances of all wallets used.
+    sell             Place a sell order on a market wallet           Shows the balances of all wallets used.
 ```